xyFeng-guet/Multi-TPER/README.md

 # Multi-TPER
-Multi-task Learning Framework with Multimodal Signal for Takeover Prediction and Emotion Regulation
+Exploring the Impact of Drivers' Emotion and Multi-task Learning on Takeover Behavior Prediction in Multimodal Environment

 ## Introduction